yclas/guides/docs/Extras-how-to-set-crons.md

-*This guide is only for Yclas Self-hosted!*
+*This guide is only for Yclas Self-hosted*